mosaicml/composer/docs/source/index.rst

 training, and also study the `combinations`` of these methods in order to ensure that model training is ✨ as efficient as possible ✨.

-Everyone has their own priorities: best accuracy, cheapest cost, and somewhere in between.
-Composer provides novel recipes that push the boundary of both cost and accuracy.
-Composer allows you to choose **the best model for your real-world constraints**.

 Composer features:

 - 20+ efficient training methods for training a better language and vision models!
 Don't waste hours trying to reproduce research papers when Composer has done the work for you.
-- Easy-to-use (optional) Trainer interface written to be as performant as possible, and [integrated best practices](https://www.mosaicml.com/blog/best-practices-dec-2021).
+- Easy-to-use (optional) Trainer interface written to be as performant as possible, and `integrated best practices<https://www.mosaicml.com/blog/best-practices-dec-2021>`.
 - Easy-to-use Functional forms that allow you to integrate efficient training methods into your training loop!
-- Strong, `reproducible`` baselines to get you started as 💨 fast 💨 as possible
+- Strong, `reproducible` baselines to get you started as 💨 fast 💨 as possible

-Our documentation is organized into several sections.
-See :doc:`Getting Started<getting_started/installation>` for installation an initial usage, the :doc:`Trainer<using_the_trainer>` section for an introduction to our trainer, and :doc:`Methods<method_cards/methods_overview>` for details about our efficiency methods and how to use them in your code.
+See :doc:`Getting Started<getting_started/installation>` for
+installation an initial usage, the :doc:`Trainer<trainer/using_the_trainer>` section for an introduction to our trainer, and :doc:`Methods<method_cards/methods_overview>` for details about our efficiency methods and how to use them in your code.